GabrielBolmar/FIS-Bot-Project/Acerca de/README.md

 This application is made based on the problem that several new students present, which is the difficulty of obtaining information related to the faculty, such as: Where is that room?
 How do I request a study certificate?
 What type of material should I bring?, among others.

 Our proposal has the value of solving a problem that new students present (obtaining information related to the faculty), which could help not only apply for the present, but also for the future.

+### Generic Skills:

+* #### Planning.
+* #### Discipline.
+* #### Develop solutions
+* #### Responsibility and commitment.
+* #### Participation of each member.

+### Specific competencies:

+* #### Analysis and Continuous Improvement Capacity: Evaluate the performance of the chatbot and make adjustments based on the project, present diagnostic tests with people and improve as necessary.

+* #### Communication Skills: Being able to work as a team and communicate ideas effectively is essential for collaborative development of complex ideas in a clear and concise manner, both within the development team and with end users.

+* #### Problem Solving: Ability to identify and solve technical and design problems that may arise during chatbot development

+* #### Collaboration and Teamwork: Work effectively with other team members who will have their roles, such as the designer and programmers, to ensure that the chatbot meets the project objectives